cdapio/cdap/docs/developer-guide/source/advanced.rst

 .. - A **system** DataSet is bundled with the Reactor but implemented
 .. in the same way as a custom DataSet, relying on one or more underlying core or system DataSets.

-Each DataSet instance has exactly one DataSet class to manipulate it - think of the class as the type or the interface of the DataSet.
-Every instance of a DataSet has a unique name (unique within the account that it belongs to), and some metadata that defines its behavior.
-For example, every IndexedTable has a name and indexes a particular column of its primary table: the name of that column is a metadata property of each instance.
+Each DataSet instance has exactly one DataSet class to manipulate it—think of the class as the type or the interface of the DataSet.
+Every instance of a DataSet has a unique name (unique within the account that it belongs to) and metadata that defines its behavior.
+For example, every ``IndexedTable`` has a name and indexes a particular column of its primary table: the name of that column is a metadata property of each instance.

-Every application must declare all DataSets that it uses in its application specification.
+Every Application must declare all DataSets that it uses in its application specification.
 The specification of the DataSet must include its name and all of its metadata, including the specifications of its underlying DataSets.
-This creates the DataSet - if it does not exist yet - and stores its metadata at the time of deployment of the application.
-Application code (for example, a flow or procedure) can then use a DataSet by giving only its name and type - the runtime system can use the stored metadata to create an instance of the DataSet class with all required metadata.
+This creates the DataSet—if it does not exist yet—and stores its metadata at the time of deployment of the application.
+Application code (a Flow or Procedure) can then use a DataSet by giving only its name and type—the runtime system uses the stored metadata to create an instance of the DataSet class with all required metadata.

 Core DataSets
 -------------
-Tables are the only core DataSets, and all other DataSets are built using one or more core Tables.
+**Tables** are the only core DataSets, and all other DataSets are built using one or more core Tables.
 These Tables are similar to tables in a relational database with a few key differences:

 - Tables have no fixed schema.
 Unlike relational database tables where every row has the same schema, every row of a Table can have a different set of columns.